 Got A Hairy Back, Bro?

-Want something to take off that pelt you walk around with on your back?
+This is my Bro Shaver Review.
+Do you want something to take off that pelt you walk around with on your back?
 When you take off your shirt, does it look like you are wearing a sweater?
-Well, maybe just maybe, the Bro Shaver Back Hair Shaver is exactly what you need.
+Well, maybe, just maybe, the Bro Shaver Back Hair Shaver is precisely what you need.

-Be sure to check out my new review here Bro Shaver 2.2 Saucy Review.
+Check out my new review here: Bro Shaver 2.2 Saucy Review.
 It’s a new and improved model.